 The EastWest Institute (EWI) today announced that it has named Dr. William J. Parker III as its new President and Chief Executive Officer.
-Effective June 15, Parker will replace Ambassador Cameron Munter, who served from 2015-2019.
+Effective June 15, Parker will succeed Ambassador Cameron Munter, who served from 2015-2019.

 Parker is currently the President and Chief Executive Officer of the National Defense University Foundation, in Washington, D.C., and previously served as the Chief Operating Officer of EWI from 2015-2018.
 He is also a member of EWI’s Board of Directors.